valentinbegnis/portfolio/README.md

 # Portfolio

-Personal portfolio created with Next.js 13
+Personal portfolio developed with Next.js 13 and TypeScript